 The year is 1987, and Microsoft has just acquired PowerPoint from inventor Robert Gaskins, who recalls that founder Bill Gates “wasn’t keen to buy PowerPoint initially.”

-While PowerPoint has been a leader in presentation technology for quite some time now, surprisingly, Microsoft’s first version of PowerPoint had a lot of competition and it didn’t always compare favorably.
+While PowerPoint has been a leader in presentation technology for quite some time now, surprisingly, Microsoft’s first version of PowerPoint had a lot of competition and it didn’t always compare favourably.
 It wasn’t until the mid-1990s that PowerPoint had finally caught up to its many competitors.
 They launched transition effects, new graph types, and a toolbar with shortcut features — the basic feature set upon which today’s version is still based.

 #1.
 A Short History

 From this point on, PowerPoint released a new version every two years on average, featuring major upgrades with every release.
-PowerPoint 2002 and 2003 featured outline and slide thumbnail views, both iterative features that signaled PowerPoint’s focus on the user experience, which continued throughout the early 2000s.
+PowerPoint 2002 and 2003 featured outline and slide thumbnail views, both iterative features that signalled PowerPoint’s focus on the user experience, which continued throughout the early 2000s.
 In 2010, collaborative working features were developed so that users could co-author presentations at the same time, presentations could be remotely delivered online and the ability to export a presentation as a video was introduced.
 Collaboration remained a theme in the following years, especially with the release of Microsoft Office 365 in 2011.
 The modern version of the Office suite allows users to create presentations in the cloud, reflecting Microsoft’s forward-thinking and future plans for software provision.

 #2.
 PowerPoint’s Success Story

-WIth 30 years in the making, one might suspect that Bill Gates has had a change of heart from his initial apprehensions.
-Since its arrival to the presentation software marketplace, PowerPoint has been a standout competitor, even coinciding with a surge in personal computer purchasing and the use of computers in business environments.
+With 30 years in the making, one might suspect that Bill Gates has had a change of heart from his initial apprehensions.
+Since its arrival in the presentation software marketplace, PowerPoint has been a standout competitor, even coinciding with a surge in personal computer purchasing and the use of computers in business environments.
 Gaskins suspects, the $14-million purchase may ultimately have been more valuable to Microsoft than any acquisition it has made since.
 PowerPoint is said by Microsoft to have been installed on over a billion computers worldwide, and it isn’t close to being threatened by any competitors where market share is concerned.

 Since its inception, PowerPoint has become a staple in public speaking.
 It’s had a cultural impact on business meetings, school lessons, and informal presentations.
 It plays an integral role in day-to-day life that many may not have ever realized.
 From the beginning, PowerPoint has put users first, taking away the complexities, and saving them time and effort.
 It’s simple enough to use that even those who aren’t tech-savvy can create informational and visually pleasing presentations.
-From technology leaders, to presidents, to professional presenters, PowerPoint has made high-quality presenting both simple and less stressful.
+From technology leaders to presidents, to professional presenters, PowerPoint has made high-quality presenting both simple and less stressful.

 In fact, Netflix’s Chief Talent Officer Patty McCord wrote a PowerPoint presentation in 2009 that upended tradition and created a new, Silicon Valley paradigm of workplace culture.
 McCord’s revolutionary Culture Deck established a bold vision for managing top talent in a competitive landscape.
 Using PowerPoint as her guide, she paved the way toward a new standard in hiring and retaining employees.
 Since its publication, Netflix’s Culture Deck has been viewed over 17 million times.
 Sheryl Sandberg has called it, “the most important document ever to come out of the Valley.”